itchyny/lightline.vim/README.md

 ![lightline.vim - landscape - fugitive](https://raw.github.com/itchyny/lightline.vim/master/image/landscape/5.png)

 ## Why yet another clone for powerline?
-+ vim-powerline is a nice plugin, but deprecated.
++ [vim-powerline](https://github.com/Lokaltog/vim-powerline) is a nice plugin, but deprecated.
++ [powerline](https://github.com/Lokaltog/powerline) is a nice plugin, but difficult to configure.
-+ vim-airline is a nice plugin, but not configurable.
++ [vim-airline](https://github.com/bling/vim-airline) is a nice plugin, but not configurable.
 Also, it does *too much* for other plugins, which should be done by users in .vimrc.

 ## Author
 itchyny (https://github.com/itchyny)